-This course will include practical, critical/contextual and theoretical work in one or more of the following areas: The Alphabet, Portraiture, Surrealism, Documentary style imagery, Macro photography.
+This course will include practical, critical/contextual and theoretical work in one or more of the following areas: The Alphabet, Portraiture and an Individual topic which is self-led and can include themes such as, Macro, Journeys and Fairy Tales.
 We will use digital techniques to produce images and the course will comprise of two components of study.

 Component 1: Portfolio of work.
 Candidate portfolio selected from work undertaken during course of study and must include one sustained project and additional work.
 60% of total marks set and marked by the Centre and externally moderated.